U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 11 - Boltzmann Machines.md

 ## General Sigmoidal Stochastic Binary Nets

 We have a
 - Weight matrix $M$ = $[M_{ij}]_{i,j}$, $\in \{1..N\}$
 - Bias vector $b$ : $b_{j}\in \{1...N\}$

 Local neuron potential $x_j$ is the $net$ how we saw at Machine Learning course.

 ![[Pasted image 20230401182933.png]]
-A chosen neuron fire with spiking probability

 ![[Pasted image 20230401183016.png]]

 ## Parallel Dynamics

 How does the model state (activation of all neurons) evolve in time?

-Assuming RV are update at evey timestep...
+Assuming RV are update at every timestep...

 ![[Pasted image 20230401183055.png]]